 You can see a total lunar eclipse from anywhere on the night-time side of the Earth.
-And since a lunar eclipse progresses over several hours – parts of the eclipse are actually visible from more than one-half the earth!
+And since a lunar eclipse progresses over several hours – parts of the eclipse are visible from more than one-half the Earth!

-But getting down to finding a specific shooting location will greatly affect your photographic results.
-If you want to get close-ups of the moon as it goes through different partial phases, find a location with a clear view of the sky.
+But getting down to finding a specific shooting location will significantly affect your photographic results.
+If you want to get close-ups of the Moon as it goes through different partial phases, find a site with a clear view of the sky.

 If you’re in Eastern North America, the Moon will be low in the sky at the end of the eclipse.
-Think about finding a spot that will have an interesting landscape feature along with the moon.
+Think about finding a spot that will have an attractive landscape feature along with the Moon.
 Use an app like PlanIt Pro or PhotoPills to choose your location.

 PhotoPills has a great video on how to plan your shot – How to Plan a Photo of a Total Lunar Eclipse – May 26, 2021 | Step by Step Tutorial

-Use the Virtual Reality feature of PlanIt Pro or PhotoPills to determine the moon’s path.
-If you’re going to follow the moon across the sky, double-check there are no foreground obstructions, like buildings or trees, that will force you to move your tripod mid-eclipse.
-Also, verify that your tripod setup allows you to easily follow the moon – some tripods are harder to operate when aiming higher into the sky.
+Use the Virtual Reality feature of PlanIt Pro or PhotoPills to determine the Moon’s path.
+If you’re going to follow the Moon across the sky, double-check there are no foreground obstructions, like buildings or trees, that will force you to move your tripod mid-eclipse.
+Also, verify that your tripod setup allows you to follow the Moon easily – some tripods are harder to operate when aiming higher into the sky.

 Best Camera Gear for Eclipse Photography

-To get the best results for your lunar eclipse photography, there are three things you’ll want.
+There are three things you’ll want to get the best results for your lunar eclipse photography.
 First is a camera you can run in Manual Mode.
 Second, a sturdy tripod.
 The last item you need is – a lens.
-Yeah, that’s a pretty basic set-up!
+Yeah, that’s a pretty basic setup!

 An external shutter release or intervalometer can help you get sharper photos.
-Us it to fire the shutter so you don’t shake the camera.
+Use it to fire the shutter so you don’t shake the camera.

 If you have a cell phone that meets these needs, you could use it.
 But you’ll probably be happier with a dedicated camera.